 Your Department and Study Abroad

 Each college, and sometimes each department, handles the study abroad process a little differently.
 There are some general principles, however, that you can rely on.
-The International Education Office will provide:
+The Study Abroad Office will provide:

 - Study abroad advising.

 - Course information, or assistance with access to course information, for study abroad programs.

 - Personal attention for the student to help ensure he or she selects the right program to maximize financial aid.

 - Other preparation materials.